mix 440 Hz and 445 Hz tones to get 5 Hz beating beats = audiogen.mixer( (audiogen.tone(440), audiogen.tone(445)), [(constant(1), constant(1)),] )

 Generator based tools for working with audio clips.

-The audiogen module provides time domain audio processing tools using Python generators.
+The audiogen package provides time domain audio processing tools using Python generators.

 This makes some types of audio sample generation and processing pretty easy: